This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 The CDD provides recreation facilities/programs; common area landscape maintenance/ irrigation; storm water retention pond maintenance; walls, fences, sidewalks and village entrance maintenance; streetlights; residential property trash collection; deed restriction enforcement; and architectural review for residential properties.

-The Board normally meets on the first and third Thursday of each month at 6:30 PM in the Meadow Pointe 1 Community Center.
+The Board normally meets on the third Thursday of each month at 7:00 PM at the Meadow Pointe Clubhouse Building (A) .
 Check the calendar for exact dates.
 Residents are welcome to attend the meetings!

 The CDD assessments are collected by the Pasco County Tax Collector along with other property taxes.
 Taxes are due March 31 of each year.
 Property Owners receive a discount of up to four percent if taxes are paid between November and February.
 Maximum discount is received if taxes/assessments are paid by November 30.